Azure/azure-powershell/src/ConnectedNetwork/docs/New-AzConnectedNetworkVendorSku.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-NETWORKFUNCTIONTEMPLATENETWORKFUNCTIONROLECONFIGURATION <INetworkFunctionRoleConfiguration[]>: An array of network function role definitions.
+NETWORKFUNCTIONROLECONFIGURATIONTYPE <INetworkFunctionRoleConfiguration[]>: An array of network function role definitions.
   - `[CustomProfileMetadataConfigurationPath <String>]`: Path for metadata configuration.
   - `[ImageReferenceExactVersion <String>]`: Specifies in decimal numbers, the exact version of image used to create the virtual machine.
   - `[ImageReferenceOffer <String>]`: Specifies the offer of the image used to create the virtual machine.